camelinaction/camelinaction2/chapter19/eclipse-camel-editor/ReadMe.md

 In the selection list search select `Red Hat Developer Studio Integration Stack` which is the name chosen for the Camel and integration tools as part of the Red Hat JBoss Fuse product.

-Don't worry the tooling is open source and 100% free to use.

 Then click `Install` on the selected and prepare for it to download and install a bunch of stuff which can take some time.

 If the editor does not seem to be installing, then mind that its known to happen that a license agreement confirmation